-Global Military Expenditures Up, Driven By Top Two Spenders — U.S. And China
+Global Military Expenditures Are Up, Driven By Top 2 Spenders — U.S. And China

 Global military spending is continuing to increase, growing for the second year in a row and reaching the highest levels since reliable global figures became available in 1988.
 That's the finding of a new report out by the Stockholm International Peace Research Institute.
 Total spending is up 76 percent from the post-Cold War low in 1998.